 |9||p or b|

 Now, when you come across a number you want to remember, substitute each digit for one of the corresponding sounds.
-You can use any vowel sound to fill in the gaps.
+After you have chosen a consonant for each number, you can use any vowel to fill in the gaps.
 By doing this, you can find words that match the number.

 When you’re ready to go deeper, you can extend the system to give you more word choices.
 Any unused consonant sounds like w or y or h can be used wherever you want to fill gaps.

-Example: 71810 = cat photos, cat feeds you, God fighters, gut voters, kitty fads, caught foot sigh, cow toffees, get fatso, cod videos, Gaddafi dies, activities, gay diver haters…
+For example, 71810 could be rendered as cat photos, cat videos, cat feeds you, God fighters, gut voters, kitty fads, caught foot sigh, cow toffees, get fatso, Gaddafi dies, activities…

 Note that the examples above use my own version of the system, which has a slight tweak, since my Australian accent doesn’t have the “rhotic R” (the R at the ends of syllables, such as in car).
 This means that for, say, a Canadian, car would translate as 74 (/ka:r/), but for me, it’s just 7 because I say /ka:/.
 To make up for the ensuing lack of possible words, I included /θ/ and /ð/ (/θ/ = th as in thin, /ð/ = th as in this) as possible sounds for 4.